Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step1.md

 ## Step 1: Create Hardware Platform

 In this step, we will use Vivado to create the hardware design for the ZCU104 Vitis acceleration platform.
-We will start from a ZCU104 preset design, add platform required peripherals and configure them.
+Start from a ZCU104 preset design, add platform required peripherals and configure them.
 After everything is set, we will export the hardware design to XSA.

 ### Create Base Vivado Project from Preset